 Wills and Enduring Powers of Attorney: A guide to electronic signing during COVID-19

-While the recent weeks have brought a slight easing of the COVID-19 restrictions, governments are continuing to urge us to practise social distancing.
+With COVID-19 restrictions still in place governments are continuing to urge us to practise social distancing.

-In view of this, the Victorian Government this month enacted the COVID-19 Omnibus (Emergency Measures) (Electronic Signing and Witnessing) Regulations 2020 (the Regulations).
+In view of this, the Victorian Government recently enacted the COVID-19 Omnibus (Emergency Measures) (Electronic Signing and Witnessing) Regulations 2020 (the Regulations).

 The Regulations allow Wills and Enduring Powers of Attorney (among other documents) to be signed and witnessed electronically, so that witnesses can continue to perform their duties without being physically present.
 Such duties include being satisfied about the 'identity of the signatory', and ensuring that he or she signs 'freely and voluntarily'.